Skip to content

 Kubernetes Operator

 The router-hosts Kubernetes operator automates DNS registration for Kubernetes workloads.
-It watches Traefik IngressRoutes and custom HostMapping resources, automatically creating and maintaining corresponding host entries in the router-hosts server.
+It watches Traefik IngressRoute/IngressRouteTCP resources and custom HostMapping resources, creating and maintaining the corresponding host entries in the router-hosts server over gRPC/mTLS.

 Overview